pauljeter/pauljeter-astro/src/content/blog/software-design-patterns.md

   Having a common design language makes team discussions more productive and less ambiguous.

 - **Reusable Solutions**
-  Patterns are inherently reusable—across different teams, projects, and problem domains.
+  Patterns are inherently reusable, across different teams, projects, and problem domains.

 - **Simplified Design**
   They break down complex problems into manageable components, leading to clearer and more maintainable architecture.

 ---

-Design patterns won’t solve every issue, but when used appropriately, they bring **clarity, consistency, and confidence** to your software design process.
+Design patterns won't solve every issue, but when used appropriately, they bring **clarity, consistency, and confidence** to your software design process.